Union leader John T. Ahern has been appointed to the Nassau County Industrial Development Agency’s board of directors.

 Ahern’s appointment brings the IDA board’s membership to five; a maximum of seven members is permitted.

-He is the second union executive on the board.
-The Suffolk IDA's board also has two union leaders as members.
+He is the second union executive on the board; the other is Christopher Fusco, of the International Brotherhood of Carpenters.
+The Suffolk IDA’s board also has two union leaders as members.

 Joseph J. Kearney, executive director of the Nassau IDA, said Ahern “brings a wealth of experience.
 His reputation in the labor community is above reproach.”